 As soon as my mother heard what had happened to me, she dropped what she was doing, grabbed a big knife and called me to her.
 She held me in a strong-hold with her arms and legs while sitting on a large rock, and with her free hands, she beat the bottom of my foot with the handle of the knife so that the bacteria in the wound would “bleed out” (to reduce the risk of a tetanus infection, should I have stepped on a nail.
 The excruciatingly painful, stinging orange iodine was applied later.)

-Even at that age, I knew when my mother hurt or hit me out of anger and frustration (and that this was abusive and wrong), and when she was doing it with the best of intentions and with the necessary urgency and fierceness to keep me safe.
+Even at that age, I knew when my mother had hurt or hit me on a few occasions out of anger and frustration (and that this was abusive and wrong), and when she had done it with the best of intentions and the necessary urgency and fierceness to keep me safe.
 I probably would already have been “adult-enough” at that age to do the same should she not have been around.

 There were pests, roaches, bugs, mosquitos, mites and lice of all kinds—sand, grass, and bofroe losoes––all around.
 If you weren’t cautious and a tiny mite bit you in between your toes or near the crevices around your groin, “ben je niet jarig.”
 (It wouldn’t be your birthday).
 You’d itch for days and nights on end, and quickly learn never to make that mistake again.
 Bug, pest, or bacterial infestations in your home or body could literally take over in days.
 With pinched noses, we watched dead wildlife or street animals getting consumed by nature’s scavengers within a week.

-I’ve observed friends, and loved ones in my inner circles get very ill and even die from all kinds of disease, including something as awful as flesh-eating bacteria due to flood and sewage waters mixing.
+I’ve seen friends, relatives, and loved ones in my inner circles get very ill and even die from all kinds of disease, including something as awful as flesh-eating bacteria (due to flood and sewage waters mixing).